Group interviews are becoming more common, and preparation is the key to success.

 Once you complete this, go a step further: Anticipate working with a group on problem-solving simulations or mock work exercises and practice how you'll show off your interpersonal abilities and skill sets.

-If you know ahead of time you'll be part of a group interview, ask for specific details, including the number of candidates who'll be in the group and the number of interviewers.
+If you know ahead of time you'll be part of a group or panel interview, ask for specific details, including the number of candidates who'll be in the group and the number of interviewers.
 Get interviewers' names and titles, if possible, to better understand their roles in hiring the right candidate.
-If you can't get this information before the interview, listen well during the interview introductions and jot down the information you get.
+If you can't get this information before the job interview, listen well during the interview introductions and jot down the information you get.
 In either case, use this knowledge to craft the best possible answers during the interview.
-Not only will you exceed expectations and show off your enthusiasm, but you'll also look like a star.
+Not only will you exceed expectations and show off your enthusiasm, but you'll also look like a star to the hiring manager.

 The do's and don'ts for a successful group interview

 Group interview tips include following many of the same protocols as an individual interview, such as appearance, promptness, and confidence — but there are also some specific differences.
 Keep in mind that you're being evaluated not just on your job skills, but also on your ability to lead, work with a group, and handle conflict.

 DO network before the interview.
 In other words, talk to everyone.
 Make friends, start conversations, and get to know things about your fellow candidates.
 If the interviewers are watching, it shows that you're not afraid to jump into a new situation.

 DO be inclusive.
 When you answer a question, refer to something another candidate told you prior to the interview if relevant, using the person's name.
 Also, don't discount another's statement; build on it and behave professionally.

 DON'T address just the interviewers.
 A group interview is meant to involve everyone who's there, both interviewers and candidates.
 Direct your answers to all present, not just the multiple interviewers.
 Address other candidates by name when appropriate — it shows off your leadership skills.